ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 1-byte CRC8                        |
 | Acknowledgement | Invalid memory area                |

 The processor flash is deleted before an update package is written.
-If an invalid memory area is received, an acknowledgment must be given in channel 2.
+If an invalid memory area is received, an acknowledgment must be given in channel 2. **After the command, a delay of at least 3.5s must be observed.**

 ### Firmware-Update
 | Command phase   | Description                        |